Tara Air Flight 197

 Tara Air Flight 197 was a scheduled domestic flight operated by Tara Air for parent company Yeti Airlines from Pokhara Airport to Jomsom Airport in Nepal.
 On 29 May 2022, the Twin Otter aircraft carrying 22 people (19 passengers and 3 crew members) departed at 09:55 NPT (04:10 UTC) and lost contact with air traffic controllers about 12 minutes later at 10:07 (04:22).
 The wreckage was located 20 hours later on a mountainside.
 All 22 passengers and crew were killed, and all 22 bodies were recovered.
 This was Tara Air's second deadly accident on this route, after Flight 193 in 2016.

 Accident

-The aircraft took off from Pokhara at 9:55 am local time and was scheduled to land at Jomsom Airport 10:15 am.
-According to the Civil Aviation Authority of Nepal (CAAN), it lost contact with air traffic controllers at 10:07 am, above Ghorepani, Myagdi District.